duckhaitong/home-task/README.md

 Notes: Please, don’t try to write complicated code to show that you are able to do advanced stuff.
 • Consider using External Sort
 • Try to care about bottle necks from IO
 • Consider using Sorting Algorithms from standard libraries

+Usage:
+g++ main.cpp -o main
+./main input_file output_file memory_limit